Wass76/Uqar/PHARMACEUTICAL_IMPORT_GUIDE.md

 # Pharmaceutical Data Import System

-This system allows importing pharmaceutical data from Excel files into the Teryaq database using a Python script integrated with Spring Boot.
+This system allows importing pharmaceutical data from Excel files into the Uqar database using a Python script integrated with Spring Boot.

 ## Overview